MistyCommunity/Documentation/src/content/onboarding/creating-skills/writing-skill.md

 2. Open the .html file in a web browser.
 3. Open the developer tools of your web browser to view the console.

 When the script loads, a `ChangeLED` command is sent to Misty, and a message about the results of the command appears in the console. **Congratulations!** You have just written your first program using Misty’s remote command interface!

+### Full Sample

 See the full .html document for reference.

 ```html
 <!DOCTYPE html>